serum-errors/go-serum-analyzer/analysis/README.md

 func (e *Error) Code() string  { return e.TheCode }
 ```

 `*Error` implements the `error` interface and also is a ree error because `interface { Code() string }` is implemented.
-Those two conditions are the only ones needed to be considered by the error code analysis.
+Those two conditions are the only ones needed to be considered a ree error by the error code analysis.

-For more examples of possible or invalid error types see: [testdata/src/errortypes/](testdata/src/errortypes/)
+More detail about error types can be found in a later section of this document.

 ## Declaring and Returning Errors